 The term “medical malpractice” refers to any negligent act committed by a medical professional.
 You might assume that medical malpractice only involves doctors, but careless pharmacists, nurses, and physicians can be held liable for patient injuries, illnesses, and deaths too.

 If you or a loved on suffered at the hands of a careless doctor, it is important that you act quickly; the state of New York places a two and a half year statute of limitations on medical malpractice claims.
-In other words, you have less than three years to take action after your accident., Do not wait to contact a New York medical malpractice lawyer from our firm to take legal action.
+In other words, you have less than three years to take action after your accident., Do not wait to contact a medical malpractice lawyer from our firm to take legal action.

 Sometimes, a doctor can be charged with gross negligence if you can prove that he or she should have been able to perform the procedure or administer the medication correctly under normal circumstances.
 Doctors are not the only medical personnel that can be sued for a malpractice claim.
 As well, patients who were injured or harmed as a result of a medical procedure have the right to seek compensation from any nurse, technician, dentist, pharmacologist, staff member, hospital worker, anesthesiologist, specialist, surgeon, or caretaker that did not do his or her duty when working with you.